The following abbreviations and acronyms used in this disclosure statement are defined below:

 The Company’s results of operations could be affected by changes in the weather.
 Weather conditions influence the demand for electricity and natural gas and affect the price of energy commodities.
 Utility operations have historically generated lower revenues when weather conditions are cooler than normal in the summer and warmer than normal in the winter, particularly in jurisdictions that do not have weather normalization mechanisms in place.
 Where weather normalization mechanisms are in place, there is no assurance the Company will continue to receive such regulatory protection from adverse weather in future rates.

-Adverse weather conditions, such as heavy or sustained rainfall or snowfall, storms, wind and colder weather may affect the demand for products and the ability to perform services at the construction businesses and affect ongoing operation and maintenance and construction activities for the electric and natural gas transmission and distribution businesses.
+Adverse weather conditions, which have occurred and may recur, such as heavy or sustained rainfall or snowfall, storms, wind and colder weather may affect the demand for products and the ability to perform services at the construction businesses and affect ongoing operation and maintenance and construction activities for the electric and natural gas transmission and distribution businesses.
 In addition, severe weather can be destructive, causing outages and property damage, which could require additional remediation costs.
 The Company could also be impacted by drought conditions, which may restrict the availability of water supplies and inhibit the ability of the construction businesses to conduct operations.
 As a result, unusual or adverse weather conditions could negatively affect the Company’s results of operations, financial position and cash flows.

 Competition exists in all of the Company’s businesses.